geffaelden/chart-mogul-exam/part 3/README.md

 - Sample output data by the code mrr-retriever structured into csv for simple analysis and charting/presentation preference

 ### sample-print-output-preferred.PNG
-- Shows the sample charting using a preferred charting software
+- Shows the sample charting using a my preferred charting software